NFL on Thanksgiving Day: Turkey Leg Award (CBS & Fox)

-Because of the loose and informal nature of the award, at times it has been awarded to multiple players.
-On one occasion (1994) it was given to players from both teams.
+Due to the loose and informal nature of the award, at times it has been awarded to multiple players.
+On one occasion (1994), it was given to players from both teams.

 Later Fox awards

 When John Madden left Fox after 2001, Fox introduced a new award starting in 2002, named the Galloping Gobbler.
 It was represented by a small silver figurine of a cartoonish turkey wearing a football helmet striking a Heisman-like pose.
 Much like Cleatus and Digger, the original Galloping Gobbler trophy reflected Fox's irreverent mascots, and went through several iterations.
 Unimpressed by its tackiness, Emmitt Smith famously threw the 2002 award into a trash can.

-In 2007, the kitschy statuette was replaced with a bronze-colored statue of a nondescript turkey holding a football.
+In 2007, the kitschy statuette was replaced with a bronze-colored statue of an undistinguished turkey holding a football.
 In 2011, the trophies were discarded altogether and replaced by a commemorative plaque.
 Unlike the aforementioned "Turkey Leg Award", the Galloping Gobbler was normally awarded to only one player annually, however in 2016, co-winners were honored.

-For 2017, the Galloping Gobbler was permanently retired, and replaced with the "Game Ball", a stylish, ornate football-shaped trophy, reminiscent of the tradition where game-used balls are typically awarded to players of the game.
+For 2017, the Galloping Gobbler was permanently retired, and replaced with the "Game Ball", a stylish, ornate football-shaped trophy, reminiscent of the tradition where game-used balls are generally awarded to players of the game.
 For 2019 and 2020 (coinciding with Fox's new partnership with WWE SmackDown), the "Game Ball" was replaced by a WWE Championship Belt.
 The "Game Ball" returned in 2021.